yashkhedkar25/FullCart_Store_Analysis_Excel/README.md

 Compare the Sales and orders using single chart
 • Which month got the highest sale and orders?

 • Who purchased more- Men or Women in 2022?

 • What are the different order status in 2022?

 • List top 10 states contributing to the sales?

-• Relation between Age and gender based on number of orders
+• Relation between Age and gender based on number of orders?

 • Which channel is contributing to the maximum sales?

 • Highest selling category?
 Etc.

 INSIGHTS :-

-❑ Highest Sale and Orders are placed in the month of March ❑ Women are more likely to buy Compared to Men(~64%)
+❑ Highest Sale and Orders are placed in the month of March

+❑ Women are more likely to buy Compared to Men(~64%)

 ❑ Maharashtra, Karnataka and Uttar Pradesh are the top 3 states(~35%).

 ❑ Adult Age group(30-49) is max contributing(~50%)

-❑ Amazon, Flipkart and Myntra are the channel most Contributing(~80%) ❑ “Sets” are the top selling Product Category.
+❑ Amazon, Flipkart and Myntra are the channel most Contributing(~80%)

+❑ “Sets” are the top selling Product Category.

 FINAL CONCLUSION :-